Eligamer5678/The-Dicey-Sprite-and-Tile-Maker/README.md

 - **Latest update**
 - Press 'n' to add a bit of noise to the image
 - Shift click multiple frames to layer them in the preview, click m to fully merge.
+- Useful for stuff like layering or onion skin
 - 1-4 keys change brush size
 - h & k to modify color
 - 6-9 keys to select property to modify, 6=hue,7=saturation,8=value,9=alpha